fravij99/Numerical_simulation_anomalies_hierarchy/README.md

-<h1 align="center"> iGrape anomaly detection </h1> <br>
+<h1 align="center"> NUmerical simulation for understanding anomalies hierarchical structures </h1> <br>

 <img align="right" src="https://github.com/fravij99/Vineyard-anomaly-detection/blob/master/photos/igrape.png"  width="270">
 Hey there!

-This is my master thesis repository.
+This is my master thesis future insights repository.
-This library provides tools for anomaly detection in multi-dimensional datasets came from iGrape projects.
+This library provides tools for anomaly detection in multi-dimensional datasets and the generation of new anomalies and datasets by numerical simulation.
 It includes methods for data preprocessing, model creation, and anomaly detection using various algorithms.

 ## Usage
 ### Anomaly Detection Library
-This Python library offers a range of functionalities for anomaly detection in time-series data, particularly tailored for sensor data analysis.
+This Python library offers a range of functionalities for anomaly detection and sinthetic-data creation, particularly tailored for sensor data analysis.
 It provides tools to preprocess, reshape, and apply various statistical and deep learning models for anomaly detection.

 ### detector Class
 * `tuple_prod(tupla)`